John-wallace89/Barbell_Planner/README.md

 * The delete function targets the ObjectID for a document in the 'workouts' collection and removes it from the collection.

 * Features:
-Responsive layout on mobile and tablet,
+    * Responsive layout on mobile and tablet
-Collapsible Nav bar for mobile view,
+    * Collapsible nav bar for mobile view
-Collapsible menu for displaying logged workouts, Authentication (Login/Register functionality),
+    * Collapsible menu for displaying logged workouts
-Search,
+    * Authentication (Login/Register functionality)
+    * Search
-Defensive programming
+    * Defensive programming

 ### Technologies: ###